PurnPum/Sketchy-Crystal/README.md

 ## Known issues:

 ~~- Some trainers of the same class may be misplaced with incorrect teams, for example the birdkeeper at the end of route 32 has a level 34 farfetch'd.
-That trainer isn't meant to have that team.~~
+That trainer isn't meant to have that team.~~ Fixed in v0.1.0

 ## Changes so far: